gubisim/design-notes/README.md

     ![Single column form layout](examples/form-single-column.png)
 - Break long forms into smaller pieces
     - When designing forms general rule of thumb is that the less fields the better.
 Less effort on the user or percieved less effort results in higher completion rate.
-    - Displaying 5-7 inputs at a time is a [common practice](https://xd.adobe.com/ideas/principles/web-design/best-practices-form-design/)
+    - Displaying 5-7 inputs in a group is a good goal to aim for and is considered [common practice](https://xd.adobe.com/ideas/principles/web-design/best-practices-form-design/)
     - A few different ideas for breaking up forms
       - Grouping forms into logical groupings.
         - Breaking forms into smaller, logical groupings can not only increase user completion (by making a seemingly endless form feel more doable), but also give insight to the user as to why these fields are necessary.
         ![Group inputs logically](examples/form-grouping.png)
       - Stepper (a more modern approach to a wizard)
         - This can make large forms feel more managable by breaking a large form into smaller, more managable tasks while giving them visual feedback on where they are at and what steps still need to be completed.
+        - Studies show that providing the total amount of steps of front to the user increases form completion significantly.
         ![Form Stepper](examples/form-stepper.png)
 - Placeholders
     - Avoid placeholders as description for the input